 - Style sheets

 The BBC's website "My Web My Way (BBC Website - open in new tab)" offers help on adjusting these and other features in your specific operating system and browser.

 The website is built using XHTML and CSS, according to W3C (World Wide Web Consortium) standards.
 It is designed to be in line with recognised best practice, such as the W3C Web Content Accessibility Guidelines (WCAG).

 We have endeavoured to follow current Web Accessibility Initiative (W3C WAI) guidelines and look to ensure that Conformance Level "AA" all Priority 2 checkpoints are satisfied.

 WCAG 1.0 has 14 guidelines that are general principles of accessible design.
 Each guideline has one or more checkpoints that explain how the guideline applies in a specific area.
 Further information is available on how the guidelines are organized.

 A number of documents are available on this site for download.
 Each document has the file size stated alongside it, allowing the user to estimate how long the file will take to download via their internet connection.
 The file type is also displayed, often as a application icon.

-Some files are in PDF format and therefore the user may wish to install PDF reading software like Adobe Acrobat Reader which is freely available to download.
+Some files are in PDF format and therefore the user may wish to install PDF reading software like Adobe Acrobat Reader (Adobe website - open link in new tab) which is freely available to download.